Artful-Aardvarks/reviews/README.md

 ## Iterative schema design for performance/integrity nirvana
 Finally, I was ready to denormalize my data.
 I started with the tables that 1) had the strongest one-to-one connection with a parent table and 2) were the least likely to benefit from being able to be accessed independently.
 I went one-by-one until I hit a throughput level that I was satisified with (truthfully, this was a subjective call).

-In the end, I had a 400% increase in throughput while maintaining a constant latency, all the while minimizing data denormalization.
+In the end, I had a **400% increase in throughput while maintaining a constant latency**, all the while minimizing data denormalization.